-The US Department of Agriculture's Natural Resources Conservation Service administers the Farm and Ranch Land Protection Program (FRPP), which was created in 1996 and modified in 2002.
-Congress has provided only \$740 million to the FRPP annually out of the \$400 billion 2008 federal "Farm Bill."
-FRPP awards cover 50 percent of the cost to purchase a conservation easement.
+The US Department of Agriculture's Natural Resources Conservation Service administers the Agricultural Land Easement Program (ALE), formerly known as the Farm and Ranch Land Protection Program (FRPP).
+ALE awards cover 50 percent of the cost to purchase a conservation easement.
 Prior to 2011, very little Hudson Valley farmland was conserved using FRPP funds.
-However, in the last two years Scenic Hudson was awarded \$4.63 million (out of a total of \$12.5 million available statewide) to complete 17 projects.
+However, in the last three years Scenic Hudson alone was awarded \$6.13 million to complete 27 projects in the Hudson Valley.

 What's needed?
-It is crucial that the amount of FRPP funding directed to New York State continues to be increased and extra consideration be given to land in the foodshed where the need is greatest and pressure on the land most acute.
-FRPP program regulations need to be consistent with New York State's program to maximize financial leverage.
+It is crucial that the amount of ALE funding directed to New York State continues to be increased and extra consideration be given to land in the foodshed where the need is greatest and pressure on the land most acute.
+ALE program regulations need to be consistent with New York State's program to maximize financial leverage.

 The federal income tax deduction has enabled some owners of farmland (though typically not working farm families) to donate or sell their development rights at a reduced price.
 In fact, approximately 10 percent of the 81,430 acres already conserved in the study area was protected this way.
 The tax deduction associated with donated conservation easements is a critical, low-cost incentive to landowners that must be made permanent.
-The deduction was enhanced this year to make it more feasible for land-rich but cash-poor farmers and ranchers to reap its benefits.
+The deduction was enhanced to make it more feasible for land-rich but cash-poor farmers and ranchers to reap its benefits.

 What's needed?
-Congress has extended and enhanced the conservation easement tax deduction through 2013, but it is crucial that the deduction be made permanent, including the enhanced benefits available to farmers and ranchers.
+Congress extended and enhanced the conservation easement tax deduction through 2014, but it is crucial that the deduction be made permanent, including the enhanced benefits available to farmers and ranchers.

 New York State's Department of Agriculture & Markets administers a farmland protection program (FPP), which is funded from the state's Environmental Protection Fund.
 The program proved to be extremely popular with farmers, generating more than 400 applications during its first 10 years of operation.
-However, the state has not issued a request for FPP proposals since 2008, as the agency has been working through a backlog of some \$68 million of previously authorized projects.
-Last year's \$12 million program budget was used entirely to reduce this backlog.
-A significant challenge has been creating a results-driven system for completing project grants once they are awarded.
+From 1996 to 2008, NYS spent \$130 million to conserve over 53,000 acres on 211 farms.
+The 2008 financial crisis predictably resulted in cutbacks severely impacting the amount of funding available.
+On a very positive note, in May 2014 Governor Cuomo reinstated the FPP with \$20.5 million for new projects.

-The FPP covers up to 75 percent of the cost to acquire farmland easements, but strong demand for the program across the state likely will reduce capital available to individual projects.
+The FPP covers up to 87.5 percent of the cost to acquire farmland easements, but strong demand for the program across the state may reduce capital available to individual projects.
 The state also provides funds to help counties create farmland protection plans, which are used to qualify and rank individual project proposals.